 You’ve gone through the journey of finding the perfect home, signed all the closing documents, and you can’t wait to get your hands on the keys to your new home!
 You receive an email from what appears to be your loan officer providing instructions for a wire transfer.
 Immediately, you hit the button to send off the cash for closing but, your loan officer has no inkling of any transfer occurring.
 Like many Americans, you may have just been phished.

-Phishing is when cyber scammers utilize fraudulent emails, texts and websites to acquire valuable personal information from you that can ultimately result in taking your money.
-Releasing information such as your Social Security number, account numbers, login IDs and passwords can all cause you to be the victim of a phishing scam.
+Phishing is when cyber scammers utilize fraudulent emails, texts, and websites to acquire valuable personal information.
+Releasing information such as your Social Security number, accounts, and passwords can all cause you to be the victim of a phishing scam.
+According to MBA Newslink, the FBI estimates about a $19 million loss in 2016 from real estate purchases by manipulating email communications.

 How You Can Avoid Getting Phished: